Samuel Umtiti: Style of play

 Umtiti was a powerful and rangy left-footed central defender, who was predominantly known for his physical strength, anticipation, pace, ability in the air, and tackling, as well as his distribution, technique, and ability on the ball, which enabled him to carry the ball out from the defence, or start attacking plays from the back with his passing.
 In 2018, ESPN FC journalist Sam Marsden praised Umtiti's reading of the game, timing and risk-taking, adding that he could lead Barcelona's defence for the next five to ten years.

 In the 2017–18 season, Umtiti had suffered several knee and muscle injuries when playing for Barcelona.
-When the World Cup came, he had been advised by many doctors to take surgery to prevent injuries getting worse and worse, however Umtiti decided to play through the pain instead.
+When the World Cup came, he had been advised by many doctors to have surgery to prevent injuries getting worse and worse, however Umtiti decided to play through the pain instead.
 Despite winning the World Cup, Umtiti struggled with many injuries which deeply affected the rest of his career as a result, and he was known to be very injury prone from then on.